yeonsoochung/walmart-sales/README.md

 The rest of this README will:

-- List the files I've uploaded to this repo, and provide links to those that were too large to upload here.
+- Describe the files I've uploaded to this repo, and provide links to those that were too large to upload here.
 - Go over how the Kaggle data is organized at a high-level.
 - Describe a few detailed examples of how insights can be generated from my PBI report.
 - Cover the data transformation and data modelling processes.